Project 6: Custom Data Formatter

 3.3 Non-Functional Requirements

-- Safety: Avoid infinite loops in the formatter.
+- Safety: Avoid infinite loops in malformed lists.

-- Clarity: Output should be short and readable.
+- Clarity: Output should be easy to scan.

 3.4 Example Usage / Output